HobbitJack/typeset/README.md

 $ lj Example.txt
 THIS IS THE TITLE OF THIS DOCUMENT
 //This is a note about the nature of this document This is a sentence.
 This is also a sentence!
 Is this a third sentence?
 It is!
-An
+And this is even a fifth sentence!
+Wow!
+That's so cool!

 THIS IS A NEW SECTION
 #This is a comment so I can remember where I got some information from